Finding Beau

 Our lives would be much harsher, more difficult physically, were it not for the animal kingdom functioning as a sheath around us and working with us on unconscious levels.

 There is no separating people from animals, or people from trees, insects and ecosystems.
 The dogs and cats (and birds, small animals and horses) are the closest connection we have to the natural world.
-Their dis-ease and pain on all levels mirror our own, and their healing is intrinsic to our healing ourselves."

 Young Beau looking at a bird, happy in his home